ballardtj/ballardtj.github.io/_posts/2024-10-24-fatigue-modelling.md

 </style>

 ## Overview
-Fatigue risk management in safety-critical industries often relies on biomathematical models using population-level parameters to predict worker fatigue.
+Fatigue risk management in safety-critical industries often relies on a one-size-fits-all approach that use biomathematical models to predict worker fatigue.
-Our research demonstrated how customised, data-informed models can enhance these predictions by accounting for individual differences in fatigue patterns.
+Our research demonstrates how customised, data-informed models can enhance these predictions by accounting for individual differences in fatigue patterns.
 This post discusses approaches for improving fatigue forecasting through data-driven solutions that complement existing practices.

 **Key Takeaways:**